awnist/confurg/README.md

 ## What's "confurg"?

-confurg is a Coffeescript and Javascript module to load configuration files.
+confurg is a node.js configuration loader: supports chaining, command line options, ENV variables, and more.

 confurg is opinionated and has a clear order of precedence.